lntran26/gridsearchcv_cli/project/README.md

 Parameters: {'activation': 'tanh', 'hidden_layer_sizes': (50, 50), 'max_iter': 10000, 'solver': 'lbfgs'}
 ```

-Verbose mode (levels: 0-4) specification will print more information on each cross validation run for each model:
+Verbose mode (levels: 0-4) with the `-v|--verbose` flag can be used to tune the amount of information printed out for each run:

 ```
 $ ./gridsearch.py inputs/train_data_1000 -hls 50,50 -s lbfgs  -mi 10000 -v 4